 For those of us who have birth certificates, it's hard to imagine why some babies or young children lack proof of their identity.
 But many barriers exist which prevent easy attainment of a birth certificate.
 For instance, the nearest registration facility may be very far away.
 New parents may lack information on how or why to register the birth of their child, or be unable to pay prohibitive registration fees.
 Given these factors, it's not surprising to learn that children from the poorest households are less likely to have their births registered than those from the richest households.

-A baby is more likely to be registered at birth if her mother has at least a high school education
+A baby is more likely to be registered at birth if her mother has a high school education

 Globally, about 80 percent of children under age 5 whose mothers have at least a high school education have their births registered, compared to just 60 percent of children whose mothers have no formal schooling.
 Moreover, single mothers or married mothers without a marriage license are more likely to face discrimination in registering their children's births.